BirnadinErick/react/README.md

 6. create result page x
 7. -\('')/-

+## known bugs

+- in color change, button should say start and then count
+- add loader to indicate next step
+- in color change, button should be clicked another time to trigger the result

 ## Lesons learned.

 1. place tailwind classes somewhere in the source text, when using dynamic utils: https://youtu.be/aSlK3GhRuXA?t=244